GManzke/SQL_Studies/README.md

 # SQL_Studies
-This repository is used to place all exercices done about SQL
+This repository is used to place all exercices done with SQL